Chhattisgarh: ED arrests Raipur mayor's brother in PMLA case linked to liquor 'scam' | Law-Order

 Aijaz Dhebar, 47, is a ruling party mayor in the Congress-ruled state.

-His elder brother Anwar, who runs a liquor business, was taken into custody under the Prevention of Money Laundering Act (PMLA) from a Raipur hotel in the morning, the sources said.
+His elder brother Anwar, who deals in liquor trade, was taken into custody under the Prevention of Money Laundering Act (PMLA) from a Raipur hotel in the morning, the sources said.

-In a security escort of the CRPF, he was produced before a court in Raipur for seeking his further custody, they said.
+In a security escort of the CRPF, he was produced before a court in Raipur by the ED which sent him to four days of custody of the agency.

-The ED, sometime back, had conducted searches in this case in Chhattisgarh and some other locations.
+The ED, sometime ago, had conducted searches in this case in Chhattisgarh and some other locations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)